We Build Living Worlds

 This is Living Media.

-A system where narrative, real-time life, participation, and AI-driven memory operate together — continuously.
+A system where narrative, real-time life, participation, platform behavior, and AI-driven memory operate together — continuously.

 The world continues.